Being an Ally

 Leah Clark

-Leah Clark is a leadership development professional with over 28 years of experience in her field.
-She has a unique perspective on the mindsets and skillset that are critical to leadership success and brings that perspective to her coaching and consulting.
-Leah’s clients benefit from her collaborative approach to crafting a well-connected and thoughtful leadership development strategy.
-Her company, LeaderConnect, makes meaningful connections for leaders and leadership development professionals around the issues that matter most.
+Leah Clark is the Leadership Practice Lead at GP Strategies, as well as an author and the founder of LeaderConnect.
+With over 28 years of experience in her field, Leah brings a unique perspective on the mindsets and skillset that are critical to leadership success to her coaching and consulting.
+Her clients benefit from her collaborative approach to crafting a well-connected and thoughtful leadership development strategy.
+Leah holds a Master of Arts; Organizational Psychology, Columbia University and a Bachelor of Arts; English and Sociology, Boston College.

 Get in touch.